valeriydutt/RSA-Algorithm/README.md

 # RSA Algorithm

 The RSAtool is a python script I have written in order to practically demonstrate the weakness of bad RSA principles.
+All other scripts and online tools I have found could not handle very big digits, a problem I have solved by using gmpy2 library.

 In the case here, p and q are prime numbers that do not have a big difference between them.